Skip to main content

 When you consume alcohol, it is absorbed into your bloodstream and travels throughout your body, including to the organs of the endocrine system.
 The liver, which is responsible for metabolizing alcohol, also plays a crucial role in breaking down hormones.
 When the liver is preoccupied with processing alcohol, its ability to regulate hormone levels can be compromised.
 This can lead to an accumulation of certain hormones, like estrogen, in the body.

 Chronic alcohol consumption can also directly interfere with the communication signals of the HPG axis.
-It can suppress the release of hormones from the hypothalamus and pituitary gland, leading to a decrease in the production of by the ovaries.
+It can suppress the release of hormones from the hypothalamus and pituitary gland, leading to a decrease in the production of estrogen and progesterone by the ovaries.
 This disruption can result in a range of reproductive issues, including irregular cycles and difficulties with fertility.

 Chronic alcohol consumption can disrupt the delicate balance of the female endocrine system, impacting everything from menstrual regularity to mood and energy levels.